 There is nothing better than biting into a crisp, sweet apple or taking the first bite of a fresh apple pie right out of the oven.
 The Shenandoah Valley, which includes the Eastern Panhandle of West Virginia, is a rich agricultural center for fruit farms and is home to a number of apple orchards and farmers markets.
-Below are nine of the best apple orchards in the Mountain State, and several have other fresh fruit and produce that visitors can pick and purchase.
+Below are the best apple orchards in the Mountain State, and several have other fresh fruit and produce that visitors can pick and purchase.

 Open every day year-round, Orr’s Farm Market in Martinsburg, West Virginia is the place to go if you want the experience of picking your own strawberries, blueberries, cherries, raspberries, grapes, or flowers.
 This family owned farm raises most of the produce sold here, but what they don’t raise themselves, they get from other local sources.
 Honey, jams, dairy products, a variety of bakery items, and much more is available in this market.

 This 50-acre farm and orchard located in Kearneysville, West Virginia, was once part of the land known as Traveller’s Rest, and is the second oldest orchard in the state.
 Rellim Orchard is also known for having one of the best selections of apples each year (29 varieties), and people flock to the apple barn to buy freestone peaches, nectarines, and cherries in season.

 Known for great fresh produce, Spring Valley Farm and Orchard in Romney, West Virginia is family owned and operated with a wide variety of fruits and vegetables covering over 355 acres.
 These folks take customer service to a new level by their friendliness, quality produce, and reasonable prices.
 Check their Facebook page for the picking schedule.